BSrinivasChandra/GCP-Notes/Transfers.md

 	```
 	- Once created and stored in a bucket, provide gsurl of tsv file to the job.

+STS supports cross-cloud transfers.
+Transfers can be automated by scheduled triggers, overwrite & delete.
 ### **Python Script in CloudShell**
 - Storage client & copy_blob() is used.
 A strict 30-second time limit is set.
 - Generally not suitable for large data transfers with cross region/storage class transfers.